 Murmungee Lookout at the top of Lady Newton Drive is a stunning spot that not many bike riders can reach due to the steepness of the road to the top, but your e-MTB will make it seem easy.

-If you book this adventure with Ride Republic we will provide you with the route in paper and digital form.
-If you would be more comfortable with a guide on this backroad adventure you can request one when you book.
+If you would be more comfortable with a local guide on this backroad adventure you can request one when you book.

 Points of interest